zzpong/Interactive-ASM-Cheats-Updater/README.md

 ## Functions

 Now supports (same logic with cheats makers updating their codes like AOB):
+- [x] Update game cheats to other locales (if they don't rewrite the game code, then yes)
 - [x] Search the whole main file for code features
 - [x] Update normal ASM codes
 - [x] Update code cave codes